-THE Duke of Savoy, weary of seeing his Dominions a Prey to the Enemy, Duke of form'd the Design, in order to deliver himself from their troublesome Compa-Savoy forms ny, to carry the War into the French Territories.
-His Royal Highness concerted this great Enterprize with Prince Eugene; and engaged his Highnels to carry War into the Plan himself to Vienna, to get the Emperor's Approbation of it, and ob-France. tain some additional Succours, with such Orders as might prevent a Misunderstanding like that of the last Campaign; which wou'd have been yet more successful, if the German, Spanish, and Savoyard Generals had agreed better to-
+THE Duke of Savoy, weary of seeing his Dominions a Prey to the Enemy, Duke of form'd the Defign, in order to deliver himself from their troublesome Compa-Savoy forms ny, to carry the War into the French Territories.
+His Royal Highmess concertcarry the ed this great Enterprize with Prince Eugene; and engaged his Highness to carry War into the Plan himself to Vienna, to get the Emperor's Approbation of it, and ob-France. tain some additional Succours, with such Orders as might prevent a Misunderstanding like that of the last Campaign; which wou'd have been yet more successful, if the German, Spanish, and Savoyard Generals had agreed better to-